 Automotive fuses, protect the circuits in your vehicle, from excessive current flow.

-Consequently, if an electrical item in your vehicle stops working the first thing to do is, check the automotive fuses.
+So, if an electrical item in your vehicle stops working, the first thing to do is, check the automotive fuses.

 Automotive fuses blow at an amperage, below the point, where damage occurs in the circuit.

-Unfortunately, over time electrical systems and components can develop issues, that cause automotive fuses to blow.
+Unfortunately, over time electrical systems and components can develop issues, that cause car fuses to blow.

 Locating The Automotive Fuses Panel

 Loss Of Power To Accessories

 So, one of the first symptoms of an issue with a fuse; is loss of power to one or more of the vehicle’s, functions or accessories.
-Fuses are installed in line of specific circuits in order to protect those circuits from, potentially overloading.
-Finally, if those circuits do become overloaded, for any reason; the fuse will blow and cut off power to the circuit.
+Fuses are installed in line of specific circuits; in order to protect those circuits from, potentially overloading.
+So, if those circuits do become overloaded, for any reason; the fuse will blow and cut off power to the circuit.

 Consequently, protecting it from possible damage.
 If you notice that any of the vehicle’s functions or accessories; such as the radio, wipers, power windows or locks, etc. suddenly stop working; it may be related to blown automotive fuses.
 This is where troubleshooting your electrical system can solve any problems.

-You cannot always tell if a fuse is good by just looking at it.
+You cannot always tell if a fuse is good, by just looking at it.
 Consequently, a blown fuse may actually look good.
-Testing the fuse with a multimeter tool is recommended, in order to be sure.
+That’s why, testing the fuse with a multimeter tool is recommended, in order to be sure.

 Testing A Fuse, Without Removing It

 Pulling a fuse out of the fuse box to check it, has many disadvantages.
 Electrically testing the fuse, will show if it is bad or good.
 Another problem with pulling fuses is keep-alive power for the various modules on the vehicle may be lost.

-This results in poor idling, a loss of diagnostic information and sometimes accessories that, do not work.
+This could result in poor idling, a loss of diagnostic information and sometimes accessories that, do not work.

 The terminals in a fuse box are fragile and you may damage them when, twisting and pulling to remove them.
 This may cause a loose connection and a future problem.
-Using a multimeter to check fuses will be, faster and will avoid these problems.
+So, using a multimeter to check fuses, will be faster and will avoid these problems.